Sinking of the MS Estonia: Victims

 Of the 989 on board, 138 were rescued, one of whom died later in hospital.
 Ships rescued 34 and helicopters 104; the ferries played a much smaller part than the planners had intended because it was too dangerous to launch their man-overboard (MOB) boats or lifeboats.
 The accident claimed 852 lives.
 Most died by drowning and hypothermia, as the water temperature was 10-11 C.

 One of the victims of the sinking was the Estonian singer Urmas Alender.
 In total, 94 bodies were recovered: 93 within 33 days of the accident, and the last victim was found 18 months later.
 By the time the rescue helicopters arrived, around a third of those who escaped from the Estonia had died of hypothermia, while fewer than half of those who had managed to leave the ship were eventually rescued.
-The survivors of the shipwreck were mostly young males with strong constitutions.
+The survivors of the shipwreck were mostly young males.
+Of all those who survived 111 were men and only 26 were women.
 Seven over 55 years of age survived and there were no survivors under age 12.
 About 650 people were still inside the ship when it sank.
 The commission estimated that up to 310 passengers reached the outer decks, 160 of whom boarded the life-rafts or lifeboats.